sakisan28/M8HeadlessWithDAC/README.md

 # Usage
+ArkOS
-Copy M8_USBDAC.sh to your m8c directory (one of /roms/ports/M8, /roms/1M8ARK, /roms2/ports/M8, /roms2/1M8ARK).
+Copy M8_USBDAC.sh or some .sh files to your m8c directory (one of /roms/ports/M8 (ports menu), /roms/1M8ARK (run by filemanager or edit es_systems), /roms/tools (Options-Tools menu).
+You can also use roms2.

+ROCKNIX
+Copy M8_USBDAC.sh or some .sh files to /storage/roms/ports/M8.

 Connect Teensy and run 'M8'.

 |File|Description|
 |---|---|
 |M8.sh|standard M8 script.|